hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2285

-It is not befitting Allah to beget a son.
+It is not befitting for Allah to beget a son.
 Glory be to Him!
 When He decrees a matter, He only says to it, “Be,” and it is.

 # 2286